New (7/2/2019) Sound Mixer

 From the SHOWS page, select “Offline Shows”:

-Now you can go to the Main page and the Aux pages to unmute the appropriate outputs and inputs and get the levels set.
+Now you can go to the Live Stream page, Main page and the Aux pages to unmute the appropriate outputs and inputs and get the levels set.

 The Faders are displayed by tapping the FADERS icon at the top left of the page.
-The MAIN and AUX Pages are accessed by tapping on the MAIN MIX target on the right of the page:
+The Live Stream, MAIN and AUX Pages are accessed by tapping on the Live Stream target on the right of the page.
+This will display all of the pages available to control.
+Tap the target for the page you want to work on.
+We are not concerned with VCAs or Subs at this time.
+Only the first seven targets on the left column are commonly used.
+We do occasionally make adjustments to FX1 (Reverb).

-The “Record” target will open a set of faders to adjust the recording, the “Instr” target lets you adjust the Instrument mix, and so on.
-You will need to be familiar with these pages to be able to get around and make setting changes, particularly in a Contemporary rehearsal.
-Once set, most of the time you will be working with the Faders and Mutes on the MAIN MIX page, and possibly adjusting the “Record” master fader.
+The “Live Stream” target will open a set of faders to adjust the Live Stream mix, the “Instr” target lets you adjust the Instrument mix, and so on.
+You will need to be familiar with these pages to be able to get around and make settings changes, particularly in a Contemporary rehearsal.
+Once set, most of the time you will be working with the Faders and Mutes on the MAIN page and possibly adjusting the various monitor mixes, particularly in a Contemporary rehearsal.

 SHUTTING DOWN

-You could open all the MIX panels and mute every output individually, or you could load the “Mute All” show and recall the “Mute Outputs” snapshot before turning off the power on the rack.
-I prefer to use the “Mute All + Mute Outputs” approach.
+You could open all the panels and mute every output individually, or you could load the “Mute All 2026” show and recall the “Mute All” snapshot before turning off the power on the rack.
+I prefer to use the “Mute All 2026” approach.

 M. Atchley